IAmNini/project-3/README.md

 ## Potential Future Features

-- Maybe a timer to answer a question in a limit of time.
+- Maybe a timer to answer a question in a limited time.

 - We were thinking about displaying the ranking in percentages instead of correct answers, to make it more independent from the number of games.
-But that didn't satisfy us very much so we were thinking about maybe having a new point system.
+Since that didn't satisfy us very much, we were thinking about maybe having a new point system.